Trading in a Leased Car for a New Lease

-It’s really important to find the right dealer whom you know and trust to ensure that you get a trade in value that you think is fair and appropriate for your vehicle.
+It’s really important to find the right dealer whom you know and trust to ensure that you get a trade-in value that you think is fair and appropriate for your vehicle.
 At Positive Lending Solutions, we work with different car finance options and can help with car leasing options that could work for you.

 Figuring out the costs

-Essentially, you need to figure out whether trading in a leased car is a more expensive option or whether you could be looking at good value on a new vehicle lease.
+Essentially, you need to figure out whether trading in a leased car is a more expensive option or whether you could be looking at the good value on a new vehicle lease.

 You’ll probably need to be prepared to put in at least some cash to trade your leased car early, so make sure you have savings ready if you decide to trade in a leased car.